sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 Catalog builds are versioned so that every previous iteration of the catalog is available.
 You are not limited to providing only the most recent version of the catalog, and you can provide older versions as a fallback.

-The catalog-api tool generates builds into a checksum-based output directory structure.
+The [catalog-api][32] tool generates builds into a checksum-based output directory structure.
 The version.json file manages the path to the latest or production catalog API content and instructs the web UI to load catalog contents from the specified checksum directory.
 When you run the catalog-api generate subcommand to generate the catalog, catalog-api creates the version.json file.